danteWei/Swift/README.md

   - no main function required

 - Java
-  - automatic reference counting, similar to garbage collector in Java
+  - automatic reference counting, similar to garbage collector in Java, sort of...

 - C/Objective-c/cocoa touch, etc.
   - Swift is build on C and Objective-C